-CHPE will maintain printed document repositories at local libraries.
+CHPE will maintain a printed document repository at the Mott Haven Public Library.
 The materials may be viewed during regular business hours.
 See Attachment 1 for locations.
 All documents will also be posted on the project website, www.chpexpress.com